 Choosing a luau by the seating arrangement might be the single most important selection you’ll make.
 One of the biggest highlights of a luau is the Polynesian dance show.
-So, you will definitely want a good view of the stage.
+You will definitely want a good view of the stage.
 Try to find out how tables are arranged around the stage.
 Ask if there are seating upgrades.
-You may have the option to pay another $5 to $25 to get a better view and earlier seating.
+You may have the option to pay another $7 to $25 to get a better view and earlier seating.
 I’ve seen luaus with tables that seat six to ten people.
 I’ve seen other luaus that seat 50 people per table.
-The longer bigger tables had more of a cattle herding feeling to them rather than festive environment that you would prefer.
-Obviously smaller tables will give you better stage viewing opportunities.
+The longer, bigger tables had more of a cattle herding feeling to them rather than festive environment that you would prefer.
+In general, smaller tables will give you better stage viewing opportunities.

 3. Know the food options.

 Be prepared that the food you will taste might be a bit unexpected.
 If you arrive with an open mind, your taste buds will experience new flavors.
 Most luaus will include such Hawaiian specialties as kalua shreaded pork (pig cooked in an underground oven), island fish, poke (marinated raw ahi tuna), lomilomi salmon and pipi kaula (seasoned beef).
 For children, many luaus also offer more recognizable kid-friendly foods like chicken fingers.
 Most luaus are served buffet style, so you can try as many different dishes as you like.